Browser does not support script.

 We offer a 2 year full-time or 3 year part-time MPhil, and a 3 year full-time or 4-6 year part-time PhD, with some students registering first for the MPhil and transferring to the PhD programme after their first year.
 This is a prolonged research programme culminating in the presentation of a thesis, followed by an oral examination (viva voce).
 The thesis must form a distinct contribution to the knowledge of the subject and afford evidence of originality, shown either by the discovery of new facts or by the exercise of independent critical power.

-Staff Research InterestsOur staff research interests, and areas of PhD supervision, include Chinese politics and development, China's international relations and foreign policy, Chinese entrepreneurship and business in the global market, the social anthropology of China, and contemporary Chinese popular culture.
+Staff Research InterestsOur staff research interests, and areas of PhD supervision, include China's international relations and foreign policy, Chinese politics and development, the Chinese economy, and the social anthropology of China.
 [Further details]

 Joint PhD programmeExciting opportunities are available to undertake a joint PhD programme either with Hong Kong University (through the Faculty of Arts) or with the National University of Singapore (through the Department of Political Science).